giooms/HEC-EndlessRunner/README.md

 After that, you will be able to choose your avatar.
 These represent the coding team.

 Once the Game is launched, try to survive as long as possible without falling off the platforms or running into the mobs.
-(My personal high-score is *206*)
+(Our personal high-score is *206*)

 ### To jump, press the **space bar**.